Regi Blinker: International career

 Blinker won three caps for the Netherlands national team, while at Feyenoord.
 He made his debut on 24 March 1993 in a 6–0 home win against San Marino for the 1994 FIFA World Cup qualifiers where he featured 70 minutes, in Utrecht.

 Blinker made his last appearance nearly one year later, in a friendly with Tunisia.

 Post-retirement career

 Upon retiring, Blinker became a publisher of lifestyle magazines for the professional football world in the Netherlands, the company being named Life After Football.

+In 2025, Blinker was appointed as a team developer for the Indonesian national football team with Bram Verbuggen.